ChrisCotton/kanban-mbb-app/tasks/prd-robust-category-management-system.md

 14. **Balance Aggregation**: The system must support aggregating earnings by category for reporting
 15. **Currency Consistency**: The system must handle all rates in USD with proper decimal precision

+### CSV Import/Export Requirements
+16. **CSV Export**: The system must allow users to export all their categories to a CSV file with columns: name, hourly_rate_usd, color, is_active, created_at
+17. **CSV Import**: The system must allow users to import categories from a properly formatted CSV file
+18. **Import Validation**: The system must validate CSV data before import, checking for required fields, data types, and duplicate names
+19. **Import Preview**: The system must show a preview of categories to be imported before final confirmation
+20. **Import Error Handling**: The system must provide detailed feedback on import errors with line-by-line validation results
+21. **CSV Template Download**: The system must provide a downloadable CSV template with proper headers and example data

 ### User Interface Requirements
-16. **Category List View**: The system must display categories in a clean, sortable table/list format
+22. **Category List View**: The system must display categories in a clean, sortable table/list format
-17. **Category Creation Modal**: The system must provide an intuitive modal for creating new categories
+23. **Category Creation Modal**: The system must provide an intuitive modal for creating new categories
-18. **Category Edit Interface**: The system must allow in-place editing or modal-based editing of categories
+24. **Category Edit Interface**: The system must allow in-place editing or modal-based editing of categories
-19. **Confirmation Dialogs**: The system must show confirmation dialogs for destructive operations (delete)
+25. **Confirmation Dialogs**: The system must show confirmation dialogs for destructive operations (delete)
-20. **Error Feedback**: The system must display clear, actionable error messages for failed operations
+26. **Error Feedback**: The system must display clear, actionable error messages for failed operations
+27. **Import/Export Controls**: The system must provide clearly labeled buttons for CSV import and export operations

 ### API Requirements
-21. **RESTful Endpoints**: The system must provide standard REST endpoints for category CRUD operations
+28. **RESTful Endpoints**: The system must provide standard REST endpoints for category CRUD operations
+29. **CSV Export Endpoint**: The system must provide a GET endpoint (`/api/categories/export`) that returns CSV data with proper headers
+30. **CSV Import Endpoint**: The system must provide a POST endpoint (`/api/categories/import`) that accepts multipart/form-data with CSV files
+31. **Import Validation Endpoint**: The system must provide a POST endpoint (`/api/categories/validate`) for pre-import validation and preview
+32. **Template Download Endpoint**: The system must provide a GET endpoint (`/api/categories/template`) that returns a sample CSV template
-22. **Proper HTTP Status Codes**: The system must return appropriate status codes for all operations
+33. **Proper HTTP Status Codes**: The system must return appropriate status codes for all operations
-23. **Error Response Format**: The system must return consistent error response formats
+34. **Error Response Format**: The system must return consistent error response formats
-24. **Request Validation**: The system must validate all incoming requests and reject invalid data
+35. **Request Validation**: The system must validate all incoming requests and reject invalid data

 ## Non-Goals (Out of Scope)